 ACADEMICS at St. John’s Lutheran School

-Since 1951, St. John’s has been providing a challenging yet developmentally appropriate academic environment.
+Academics at St. John’s Lutheran School provide a challenging yet developmentally appropriate environment for each grade.
 Students are well prepared for a future of servant leadership in their communities.
 Each year our school renews its efforts to provide the best in the total child’s education while preparing for a future of servant leadership.

 Growing in Faith.